The Apple Tree and Developing Personal Sustainability

 What to Do with Fallen Apples Before They Rot

 If I were to think about increasing sustainability using an apple tree, I could think that by planting the apple tree, I would have years of apples and that would be the end of how I see sustainability in an apple tree.
 With a single standard apple tree, I could expect about twenty years of apples from that tree.
 Some years I might not get any, but another year's bounty properly stored would make up for those years that my apple basket turned up empty.

 If I wanted to increase sustainability by growing apples even further, I might think that by planting seeds from that apple tree.
 I would probably be disappointed by the results.
 Seeds from apples of a specific variety will not produce a tree like the original.
 I might get an apple tree that produces a great-tasting apple tree, but I could also end up with a small hard crab apple from that tree.
 It is hard to tell, and I wouldn't want to have to wait all the years it takes to grow the trees to discover that I have an apple tree that produces inferior apples.
 That is why most apple trees today are not grown from seeds but are grown from scions from the desired cultivar grafted into the rootstock.
 The video below shows how it is done.

 Increasing Backyard Sustainability

-Every one of us can increase our ability to provide backyard sustainability and nearly every one of us can add at least one apple tree to our yard.
-We would do well to eat what we grow on those trees as well as storing and utilizing those apples beyond the growing season.
+Every one of us can increase our ability to provide backyard sustainability and nearly every one of us who has a yard can add at least one apple tree to our yard.
+We would do well to eat what we grow on those trees as well as store and utilize those apples beyond the growing season.
 We can also continue down the path of sustainability by learning to graft trees to share or barter with neighbors and friends.
 In the process, we provide a more stable food source for our families and our surrounding community.